GhostlyActive/Ghost-Engine-Classic-2D/README.md

 Game:

-The idea of the game is that the first player must place walls, enemies, start position and target position.
-The second player has to use a compass to find the target in the pseudo 3D environment without dying.
-He also has the ability to place walls to kill enemies.
+In this game, one player creates a pseudo 3D environment by placing walls, enemies, a start position, and a target position.
+The other player must navigate the environment using a compass and avoid Obstacles while attempting to reach the target.
+Additionally, the second player can place walls to eliminate enemies, adding an extra layer of strategy to the game.